hiconic-os/hiconic.platform.reflex/README.md

 ## Demo

-To get in touch without further ado you can take a first glance at he platform with help of [demos](./readme/demo/demo.md).
+To get in touch without further ado you can take a first glance at the platform with help of [demos](./readme/demo/demo.md).

 ## Building Your Own Application

-[Learn](./readme/platform-building/platform-building.md) how to build our own application from a model and a module with a few steps.
+Get started and learn how to [build our own application](./readme/getting-started/getting-started.md)  from a model and a module with a few steps.

-## Design Concepts

-The platform is built around well thought out [design concepts](./readme/design-concepts/design-concepts.md) to create the distinct feature set and openess.
+Dive into a more [detailed explanation](./readme/platform-components/platform-components.md) on the components which make up a reflex platform